neverfap-deluxe/nfd-api/content/programs_coaching/coaching-intro-01.md

 Am I meditating correctly?
 Am I truly maintaining balance?
 What does it mean to let go?
 Why do I keep relapsing?
 Why do I always end up distrusting the process after a few months?

-All questions I can personally answer.
+All questions I can provide a definite answer to.